QianfengWen/historical-text-embedding/README.md

 ```

 ### Accessing Data
 The data used in this project is not publicly available.
-If you need access to the relevant data, please contact the author at [yifanliu.liu@mail.utoronto.ca](mailto:yifanliu.liu@mail.utoronto.ca).
+If you need access to the relevant data, please contact the authors.

 ### Organizing Data Files